Portfolio.exe

 I even had to use sine and cosine to animate objects smoothly.
 A bit poetic, given I always asked my math teachers when I'd ever use this.

-Click to Play Game controls Game not available on mobile
+Game not available on mobile

 It works for someone like Bruno, who's showcasing game design, but for UX work, simple and scannable wins.